 The Morpeth Lecture was established in 1967 to celebrate the partnership between the University of Newcastle and the Anglican Diocese of Newcastle.
 The name of the Morpeth Lecture comes from the College of St John the Evangelist at Morpeth, the previous ministry training and education centre of the Anglican Diocese of Newcastle.

-For more information about the Morpeth Lecture or to find out when the 2014 lecture will be held, contact External Relations on +61 2 4921 7454 or email@example.com
+For more information about the Morpeth Lecture contact the Office of Alumni and External Relations on +61 2 4921 7454 or firstname.lastname@example.org

 Theology between Religion and Politics